 Transcatheter Valve Solutions

-With a commitment to advancing innovative technology to ensure people living with structural heart diseases have safe and effective treatment options, Abbott was the first to develop transcatheter edge-to-edge repair (TEER*) therapy for patients with severe mitral regurgitation (MR) and reimagined the minimally invasive treatment of aortic stenosis.
+With a commitment to advancing innovative technology to ensure people living with structural heart diseases have safe and effective treatment options, Abbott reimagined the minimally invasive treatment of aortic stenosis with the Navitor TAVI** System and was the first to develop transcatheter edge-to-edge repair (TEER) therapy for patients with severe mitral regurgitation (MR) and patients with symptomatic severe tricuspid regurgitation (TR).

 MitraClip™ TEER Therapy

-MitraClip™ Transcatheter Edge-to-Edge Repair (TEER) procedure is a minimally invasive treatment option, uniquely designed for the mitral valve, for select patients with primary or secondary MR. As the first TEER therapy recommended by ACC/AHA1 and ESC/EACTS2-3 guidelines and by ASPC Recommendation,4 MitraClip is the only tailored therapy with over 18+ years of clinical experience and more than 150,000 patients treated worldwide,5 allowing physicians to treat more patients with more options.
+MitraClip™ Transcatheter Edge-to-Edge Repair (TEER) procedure is a minimally invasive treatment option, uniquely designed for the mitral valve, for select patients with primary or secondary MR. As the first TEER therapy recommended by ACC/AHA1 and ESC/EACTS2-3 guidelines and by ASPC Recommendation,4 MitraClip is the standard of care in TMVr built on the only proven mitral valve therapy with over 20+ years of experience, extensive body of clinical evidence, and more than 200,000 patients treated worldwide,5 allowing physicians to treat more patients with more options.

 Navitor™ TAVI System

-Advancing the forefront of innovative design, the Navitor™ Transcatheter Aortic Valve Implantation (TAVI) System brings together smart PVL-sealing technology, excellent single-digit gradients,6 stable deployment, accurate valve placement and uncompromised coronary access to achieve excellent clinical outcomes.
+Advancing the forefront of innovative design, the Navitor™ Transcatheter Aortic Valve Implantation (TAVI) System brings together stable delivery, remarkable performance, and a future-ready design.

 Manuals & Technical Resources